-Auditor A: I think it is enough...we don't need to do anything else
+Auditor A: I think it is enough [...] we don't need to do anything else

-Some members of the team had been reviewing purchase order documents for the assets in question since the morning, but then the other auditor tells them that he has decided not to perform the physical test.
-He states that the auditee has conducted proper purchase procedures and there has been a report from the employee in charge of the purchase stating that the assets have been received.
+The backstage of audit engagements Some members of the team had been reviewing purchase order documents for the assets in question since the morning, but then the other auditor tells them that he has decided not to perform the physical test.
+He states that the auditee has conducted proper purchase procedures and there has been a report from the employee in charge of the purchase stating that the assets have been received: